NFL Rumors: Amari Cooper And Dak Prescott Could Make Dallas Cowboys Choose Between Them

 — Spotrac (@spotrac) May 7, 2019

 If the Dallas Cowboys end up negotiating long-term extensions with Amari Cooper and Dak Prescott throughout this season, none of this will really matter.
-They’ll be in a pretty good place and will go into next season with key components in place and begin work on Ezekiel Elliott.
+They’ll be in a pretty good place and will go into next season with key components in place, as they begin work on Ezekiel Elliott.
 If Cooper and Prescott receive offers they don’t like, though, they could work together for the advantage of both.